-The AWIPS Fundamentals and WES exercises are being sent at the start of the course and should arrive around June 5th, 2019.
-The shipment contains the 17.3.1 WES-2 Bridge cases and other WES training videos for AWIPS Fundamentals, the RAC Convective Storms topic Applied Performance Drills exercises, and the Workshop Primer videos we will talk more about later in this presentation.
+The AWIPS Convective Warning Fundamentals and WES exercises are being sent at the start of the course and should arrive the week of orientation.
+The shipment contains the 17.3.1 WES-2 Bridge cases and other WES training videos for AWIPS Convective Warning Fundamentals, the RAC Convective Storms topic Applied Performance Drills exercises, and the Workshop Primer videos we will talk more about later in this presentation.